gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Beta/sc_Beta.md

 ### Scenario / Use Case

-The user wants to set the special character alphabet for beta.
+The user wants to get the special character alphabet for beta.

 ### Step